MicrosoftDocs/azure-dev-docs/articles/java/sdk/pagination.md

 # Pagination and iteration in the Azure SDK for Java

-This article provides an overview of how to make use of the Azure SDK for Java pagination and iteration functionality to work efficiently and productively with large data sets.
+This article provides an overview of how to use the Azure SDK for Java pagination and iteration functionality to work efficiently and productively with large data sets.

 Many operations provided by the client libraries within the Azure Java SDK return more than one result.
 The Azure Java SDK defines a set of acceptable return types in these cases to ensure that developer experience is maximized through consistency.
 The return types used are `PagedIterable` for sync APIs and `PagedFlux` for async APIs.
 The APIs differ slightly on account of their different use cases, but conceptually they have the same requirements: